 This recipe belongs to the sulu yemek (watery meals) category.
 It doesn’t sound very appetizing but I promise you it’s delicious!
 The designation encompasses every kind of starch, vegetable or meatballs cooked and served in a thin sauce that is broadly made with red pepper or tomato paste and water.
-Spiced chickpea stew is a very common meal, often eaten at home but you’ll also spot it served in lokantas (cafeteria-style restaurants).
-Pickles are often served on the side, as they are the perfect crunchy and briny counterparts to the tender spicy chickpeas.

 You can also make this spiced chickpea stew:

-- with beef: substitute the leg of lamb for the same amount of beefsteak and then follow the recipe.
+- with beef: substitute the leg of lamb for the same amount of steak and then follow the recipe.
 Beef is usually cheaper than lamb (if you’re not living in NZ) and pretty tasty too!

 - with chicken: substitute the leg of lamb for the same amount of chicken breast.
 Cook the chickpeas, and the onion as written in the recipe.
 Poach the chicken covered with simmering water in a separate saucepan for 15 min over medium heat.
 Drain and shred using 2 forks.
 Spread the red pepper (or tomato) paste over the chopped onion.
-Add the chicken to the stew alongside the chickpeas and spices in step 3 and then follow the rest of the recipe as written.
+Add the chicken to the stew alongside the chickpeas and spices in step 3 (recipe card) and then follow the rest of the recipe as written.

 - vegetarian: use 350g (1 ¾ cups) of dry chickpeas in total and add the paste directly after having cooked the onion for 7 min.

-You can totally freeze this spiced chickpea stew!
-It’s a great way to get ahead or to save any leftovers.
-Allow to cool down to room temperature and pour into a large airtight container (or a freezing bag to save space).
-You could also divide it into several portions.
-Freeze!
-It can be kept frozen for up to 6 months.
 To reheat, first, thaw the spiced chickpea stew overnight in the fridge.
 Then place it in a pan and reheat gently over low to medium heat for about 10 min, stirring occasionally.
 If you didn’t have time to thaw the spiced chickpea stew first, you can reheat it directly from its frozen state but you’ll have to cook it for longer.

 Spiced chickpea stew

-- Prep Time: 20 minutes
+- Prep Time: 25 minutes

 - Cook Time: 2 hours 35 minutes

-- Total Time: 2 hours 55 minutes
+- Total Time: 3 hours

-- Yield: 3 1x
+- Yield: 3 to 4 servings 1x

 - Category: Main course